alissatroiano/Hue/README.md

 Because they have been working freelance for a few years now, Hue's target market of loyal buyers already exists and is comprised of:

-- Independent clients (male and female shop manager owners, ages 24 - 39) that want to preview and purchase graphic art & digital assets online.
+- Independent clients (male and female, ages 24 - 39) that want to preview and purchase graphic art & digital assets online.

 - Small businesses that want to preview, purchase and license graphic designs for branding needs.

-- Hobbyists that admire, collect and purchase digital artwork.
+- Digital art consumers, that wish to purchase & print digital art products.

 To meet the needs of the target market(s), Hue's website should:

-- Provide a list of digital products for users to view
+- Provide a list of products for users to view

 - Include a functioning shopping cart that users can add, edit & remove items to & from.